Documentation

 Response

-• Display Autotask progress in timeline - tick this option if you want a post to be added to the entity timeline to audit the running of the Auto Task process and it’s progress and success
+• Display Autotask progress in timeline - tick this option if you want a post to be added to the entity timeline to audit the running of the Auto Task process and its progress and success.

 Manage Custom Buttons